 Even as a South African, I can never get enough of the African Bush.
-Safari experiences are always exciting and the thrill of seeing the Big Five in a natural and wild setting is unbeatable.
+Safari experiences, especially tanzania safari trips, are always exciting and the thrill of seeing the Big Five in a natural and wild setting is unbeatable.
 So it goes without saying that combining a safari experience with the luxurious and unique experience of a journey with Rovos Rail with my friend Kiersten from The Blonde Abroad was a dream come true.

 A journey back in time

 Rovos Rail is one of the most luxurious trains in the world and you can’t help but get caught up in the old fashioned glamour and romance of rail travel as soon as you set foot on board.
 The carriage’s wood panelling, thick upholstery, attention to detail and beyond incredible level of service combined with their strict no phones or laptops in public spaces policy transport you immediately back in time.

 Unique Safari Experience

 We boarded the train at Rovos Rail’s private platform at the Durban train station and it felt like I was stepping straight back into a black and white photograph I’ve seen of my grandparents in chic hats and gloves.
 We were greeted with cold drinks and a tour of our suite, which had a large bed, private bathroom and loads of clever storage space for luggage and clothing.